openfans-community-offical/Debian-Pi-Aarch64/README.md

 **Reason:**

-U will see this issue on version 20200615 U3, Cuz we changed mesalib, should used another way to set Chromium.
+Maybe U will see this issue on version 20200615 U3, Cuz we changed mesalib, should used another way to set Chromium.

 **Solution:**